Gas and Electricity Bills Explained

 - The name of your plan - Your suppliers should indicate which tariff you are currently on.
 If this is not provided, you should contact your supplier.
 It is important to note that energy providers will give a variety of names to their ‘standard’ tariff, so just because you’re tariff is listed as cheapest, there could be other less expensive options available.
 In this is the case use our tariff comparison page to find one that works for you.

 - Energy usage breakdown - This section is used by your energy supplier to display how your bill is broken-down and detail what you’re being charged for.
 This section will also tell you if your energy supplier is working from an actual figure or an estimated reading when working out the cost of your energy bill.

 - Specific requirements contact number - If you have any specific requirements with regards to your bill, this is where you will find the relevant contact number.
 Your energy bills can be provided in a number of formats including braille and on audio tape.
 You should use this information to contact your energy supplier for more information.

 - Payment slip - Finally, a payment slip is included with your bill to provide a cash or cheque payment option.
 However, there a number of different payment methods available to you and some can even provide discounts on your energy bill.

-How does my energy supplier work out how much energy I have used?
+How does your energy supplier work out how much energy you use?

 There are a number of ways that an energy provider can interpret how much energy you have used.
 Sometimes your provider will estimate your energy usage based upon your previous bills.
-However, this is often inaccurate and can result in you being either over or under charged for the energy that you use.
+But this method of energy bills comparison is often inaccurate and can result in you being over or under charged for the energy that you use.